niftinessafoot/timedPress.js/README.md

 # timedPress
+## Archived Repository
+`timedPress` has a greenfield rewrite with a new repository.
+Check out the replacement at [timed-press](https://github.com/niftinessafoot/timed-press)

+This repo is now archived.

+---

 A JavaScript function for measuring the length of time an element is pressed.
 Supports both mouse and touch events.

 #### Dependencies